wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-integration.md

 - Observe statistics for the Integration component.
 - Publish the Integration component and try it out in the production environment.

-For this tutorial, let's use a basic sample application for the purpose of exposing a proxy service developed in the [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
+For this tutorial, let's use a basic sample application to expose a proxy service developed in the [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).

 !!! tip "Before you begin!"
     To try this tutorial, you can use a sample integration designed via [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).<br/><br/>To do this, fork the [choreo-examples GitHub repository](https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-proxy).